sbmallik/elections2020-load-test/README.md

-# Elections 2020 Load test
+# Elections 2020 Load testing

 This repository adds the load testing code for the thorium end-points for Elections 2020.